akilinjamam/new-portfolio/README.md

-# portfolio with React Js
+# Portfolio with React Js

  A Portfolio has been created with react js. here you will find hero section, about me, projects, skill and contact.